JoeWoodworker

 Schedule 80 PVC

-Solid core schedule 80 PVC can also be used for vacuum pressure according to George Fischer Piping Systems.
+Solid core schedule 80 PVC can also be used for vacuum according to George Fischer Piping Systems.
 Click here to see their conclusion.
-The full article can be found by clicking here.

 (Back to top)

-Larger vacuum reservoirs will allow the system to recharge less often.
-However, the recharging cycles will be longer.
-Conventional wisdom says that the unit will last longer if it cycles on less often but the truth is that the moving components on the Mac valve and vacuum switch are rated for a hundred thousand cycles or more.
-So the benefit of the larger tank isn't really earth shattering.
+The only possible benefit to a larger reservoir is that it will lengthen the amount of time between cycles but it will also make the recharging cycles take longer.
+Conventional wisdom says that the vacuum press should be more durable if it cycles on less often but the truth is that the moving components on the Mac valve and vacuum switch are rated for a hundred thousand cycles or more.
+So the perceived benefit of the larger tank isn't really earth shattering.

 (Back to top)